CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications

 \section{SecOracle}

-\textit{SecOracle} (\ul{Sec}urity \ul{Oracle}) is a comprehensive and adaptive security validation framework to assess the security of procedures and functions defined in 3GPP specifications.
-Current methods, such as exhaustive character-altered testing (i.e., random fuzzing~\cite{godefroid2020fuzzing}), manually developing mobile network procedure-specific requirements~\cite{chen2023sherlock,al2024hermes}, or manually transpiling FSM models into SMV language~\cite{clarke1996symbolic,al2024hermes,hussain20195greasoner,hussain2018lteinspector}, are inefficient and unscaled for assessing large-scale function chains (\textbf{C4} in Section~\ref{subsect:challenges}).
+\textit{SecOracle} (\ul{Sec}urity \ul{Oracle}) is an adaptive security validation module to assess the security of procedures and functions defined in 3GPP specifications.
+Current methods, such as exhaustive character-altered testing (i.e., random fuzzing~\cite{godefroid2020fuzzing}), manually developing mobile network procedure-specific requirements~\cite{chen2023sherlock,al2024hermes}, or manually transpiling FSM models into SMV language~\cite{clarke1996symbolic,al2024hermes,hussain20195greasoner,hussain2018lteinspector}, are inefficient and unscaled for assessing large-scale function chains (\textbf{C3} in Section~\ref{subsect:challenges}).

-To address it, we propose a two-step approach: First, we define a set of security properties, which are different from the security requirements in prior works that are specific to each procedure or FSM model~\cite{chen2023sherlock,al2024hermes}. \ul{These properties encapsulate the fundamental requirements necessary for entire mobile networks, encompassing both mobile users and network infrastructure operators.} They thus can cover a wider range of scenarios and conditions.
+To address it, we propose a two-step approach: First, we define a set of security properties, which are different from the security requirements in prior works that are specific to each procedure or FSM model~\cite{chen2023sherlock,al2024hermes}. \ul{These properties encapsulate the fundamental requirements for entire mobile networks, encompassing both mobile users and network infrastructure operators.} They thus can cover a wider range of scenarios and conditions.
 Derived from security standards (e.g., 3GPP Security Assurance Methodology (SECAM)~\cite{3gppTR33916v16}, ITU-T X.805~\cite{ituTX805}) and classic security models (e.g., Dolev-Yao~\cite{dolev2003security}, Bell-LaPadula~\cite{lapadula1996secure}, and Biba Models~\cite{Biba}), we build 9 core security properties in total (see Appendix~\ref{append:securityproperties}) to cover key security dimensions.
-The followings are a partial of our defined security properties: \texttt{authentication}, ensuring only legitimate users or entities can initiate procedures; \texttt{authorization}, enforcing that state transitions, such as NAS transitions, are exclusively triggered by legitimate, authenticated entities; \texttt{service integrity and confidentiality}, requiring all communications to be properly secured, with mobile entities verifying message integrity and confidentiality to prevent adversaries from launching attacks such as Man-in-the-Middle (MitM).
+The followings are a partial of our defined security properties: \texttt{authentication}, ensuring only legitimate users or entities can initiate procedures; \texttt{authorization}, enforcing that state transitions, such as NAS transitions, are exclusively triggered by legitimate, authenticated entities; \texttt{service integrity and confidentiality}, requiring all communications to be properly secured, with mobile entities verifying message integrity and confidentiality to prevent adversaries from launching attacks such as MitM.